8 Best Ways To Protect Your Hair From Hard Water

 Illustration: StyleCraze Design Team

-Hard water contains minerals and oxidizers that weaken your hair and cause hair fall.
+Hard water contains minerals and oxidizers that weaken your hair, leading to hair fall and exacerbating damaged hair.
 When the positively charged mineral and oxidizers attract to the negatively charged hair, the hair becomes weak, resulting in hair loss.
 Thus, excess minerals in water can make your hair rough, dry, and more prone to thinning and shedding.
 Following the treatments discussed above may help you know how to protect your hair from hard water.
 However, hard water hair loss is not permanent.
 You can stop this by changing the water you use to wash your hair or reducing the mineral content in the water.

 Frequently Asked Questions